 The bi-partisan bill was first introduced in 2022 by Senator Richard Durbin (D-Illinois) and Roger Marshall (R-Kansas).
 When the proposed legislation failed to pass, it was reintroduced in June 2023 with additional bipartisan sponsors.
-The Federal Reserve Board is currently reviewing Durbin 2.0 requirements, which will likely impact when the legislation is put forth for a vote, although Durbin and Marshall purport it could be voted on before yearend.
+The Federal Reserve Board is currently reviewing Durbin 2.0 requirements, which will likely impact when the legislation is put forth for a vote.